Bayes-SCF: A Bayesian filter to mitigate foreground leakage in the 21-cm power spectrum: Simulated data

 The measured data in 21-cm experiments can be conceptually decomposed into three primary components: the desired cosmological 21-cm signal, bright astrophysical foregrounds, and instrumental noise.
 Compared to the 21-cm signal, the foregrounds exhibit substantially higher amplitudes, but are expected to be much smoother in frequency.
 However, instrumental chromaticity often introduces additional spectral structures into the measured data, thereby disrupting the spectral smoothness.
 The missing frequency channels further result in additional spectral features in the data.
 In this work, we focus on the systematic impact of missing frequency channels on estimates of the 21-cm power spectrum.
 Therefore, we explicitly restrict our analysis to the one-dimensional frequency-dependent behaviour in the data.
 This reduction in dimensionality also allows us to avoid the complexity of full interferometric simulations and their analysis, which does not provide any additional benefits.
 We further assume a high-sensitivity observational regime in which instrumental noise is subdominant and focus strictly on the signal and foreground components for the remainder of this analysis.

 For the simulated data described in the sections below, we adopt the frequency configuration consistent with the Murchison Widefield Array (MWA).
 We consider the frequency range $138.9-169.6$~MHz, divided into $N_c = 768$ channels with a width of $\Delta\nu_c = 40$~kHz, thereby yielding a total bandwidth of $B = 30.72$~MHz.
 The band is centred at $154.2$~MHz, corresponding to the 21-cm signal redshifted from $z = 8.2$.
 At this redshift, the comoving distance is $r = 9209.7$~Mpc, with its frequency derivative $r' = \mathrm{d}r/\mathrm{d}\nu = 16.99$~Mpc~MHz$^{-1}$.
 The simulation spans a comoving length of $L \equiv r' B = 522$~Mpc along the line-of-sight (LoS), with a resolution of $r' \Delta\nu_c = 0.68\,{\rm Mpc}$.
 The LoS wavenumbers probed by this bandwidth cover the range $0 \leq k_\parallel \leq 4.62~\mathrm{Mpc}^{-1}$.
-Note that the values of the cosmological parameters used throughout this work are taken from \citet{Planck2020f}.
+We note that the frequency configuration has been taken to mimic that of \citetalias{Elahi2025}; however, the methodologies developed in this work are equally applicable for a shorter bandwidth of 15~MHz adopted in \cite{Nunhokee2025}.